-Regardless of what industry you are associated with, simplicity makes life easier.
-People have a bias toward simplicity and are predisposed to choose products and experiences that minimize their cognitive load – as a result, they tend to pick the least complicated experience.
-Due to information overload in the modern world, the human brain is constantly looking for opportunities to rest whenever it can.
-People easily follow suggestions put forward by others as it saves them the labour of thinking for themselves.
-That is why the path to your product should be transparent, simple, and straightforward.
+Because of information overload in the modern world, the human brain is looking for opportunities to rest whenever it can.
+People follow suggestions put forward by others, as it saves them the labour of thinking for themselves.
+The path to your product should be transparent, simple, and straightforward.
 Otherwise, it will be the competition that will lead the customer by the hand straight to their service.

 Let’s have a look at the current top three brands scoring the highest in Simplicity Index across the United Kingdom.

 The world is crowded with experiences and impulses.
 Simplicity provides the most important value – time savings.
 Everyone knows about the greatness of data tracking.
 Analytics show us the science behind how a consumer behaves.

 Showing customers an easy way to use a certain service or product is all about making their own choice.
 Individuals seek simplicity to feel in control.